sampsaoinonen/TiRa-RouteOptimizer/documentation/specifications.md

-- The selected algorithm (A*, Dijkstra, JPS, or Fringe Search) will find the shortest path between the start and destination points.
+- The selected algorithm (A* or Fringe Search) will find the shortest path between the start and destination points.